 For instance, Google Analytics really works best if you integrate it with Google Webmaster Tools and enable demographic and interest tracking (which requires an update to the tracking code on your website).
 Setting up the conversion funnel tracking is also necessary if you really want to understand conversion on your site — which social networks or other links send more visitors who convert, where visitors drop out of the conversion funnel, which types of visitors generate the most revenue, etc. For instance, I recently signed a new client who had been running Facebook ads.
 He was getting a lot of engagement from certain countries and demographic groups.
 After I added tracking to his website, however, we discovered an entirely different group was important because they converted in higher numbers and converted across several different offers.
 We’ve now totally changed the Facebook advertising strategy and visits to the website (and conversions) are doubling EVERY day!

-Not every social analtyics tool performs well right out of the box.
+Not every social analytics tool performs well right out of the box.
 Sentiment analysis tools, like Trackur, need some training.
 As you spend time correcting the incorrect categorizations, the tools become better at determining sentiment about your brands.

 Monitoring the RIGHT metrics

-Not every data point on your social analytics reports is important — and not every one is equally important.
+Not every data point on your social analytics reports is important — and not everyone is equally important.
 Vanity metrics, Likes, Followers, etc, don’t mean much.
 Vanity metrics more likely represent your POTENTIAL rather than actual performance.
-Activating that potential is the key, so focus on metrics indicating you’re achieving your potential — shares, comments, clicks, sign ups, etc.
+Activating that potential is the key, so focus on metrics indicating you’re achieving your potential — shares, comments, clicks, sign-ups, etc.

 But, don’t forget metrics that contribute to your marketing funnel by focusing on only those elements comprising your funnel — things like sentiment, awareness, likability, authority, … all contribute to getting people into your funnel and successfully moving them through the funnel.
-In fact, if you build a good foundation — smooth process through the funnel — you can actually focus primarily on these other metrics.
+In fact, if you build a good foundation — a smooth process through the funnel — you can actually focus primarily on these other metrics.

 Monitor patterns more than absolute numbers